 It’s a classic indicator of change to come but in the mid-year, there is more urgency and pressure to trying something new that will turn around whatever problems caused the personnel change.
 The new executive is going to want a few quick wins so bring those kinds of ideas, and you will get the attention you want.
 Don’t overshoot.
-Like the previous example, there is probably other people, programs, and agencies already under contract so be a team player.
+Like the previous example, there are probably other people, programs, and agencies already under contract so be a team player.
 A quick win will put the agency in a better position when more dramatic changes come in the new year.

 Past clients and colleagues

 And by all means, look at your current clients

-Organic growth should always be a focus of your account team.
-Too often they become buried in the day to day execution and can’t see other opportunities that are within arm’s reach.
+Organic growth should always be the focus of your account team.
+Too often they become buried in the day-to-day execution and can’t see other opportunities that are within arm’s reach.
 Have your business development team review current client relationships with an objective “sales” perspective to uncover new possibilities.
 Your client may have one of the above circumstances brewing and who better to help out.
 Just make sure they know that in addition to the great work you are currently doing you can also help with new product launches, recovering from sales losses, mergers and acquisition support, and whatever else they might need.
 You can be sure that it won’t happen if you don’t ask.

-These six things can be potentially rich sources of new business opportunity throughout the year.
+These six things can be potentially rich sources of new business opportunities throughout the year.
 Strategically thinking about them will help you focus your limited time and resources on things that have a higher probability of timely success.
 Don’t fall victim to the daily chaos of new business development.
 Stay above it, at least for part of your time so you can spot the best opportunities to go after in the second half.
 Turn a good year into a great one or a weak first half into a big year-end bonus.